intezer/log4jscan/README.md

 * Since it is possible that Log4j is installed but not being used at the moment, it is recommended to check if Log4j is installed using your package manger (e.g. apt)
 * Get the latest version of log4jscan at https://github.com/intezer/log4jscan
    ````

+## Requirements
+* `/bin/bash`

+## Provided info
+* PID
+* Container ID (if relevant)
+* Log4j version
+* Jar path
+* Indication if the jar contains the vulnerable Jndilookup class
+* Process command line

+## How it works?
+* log4jscan will scan all running processes for jar files opened by each process
+* If the jar file itself is log4j-core-*.jar or if log4j is embedded into the application jar, it will look for the Jndilookup class inside the jar (Thanks @CyberRaiju for the inspiration https://twitter.com/CyberRaiju/status/1469505677580124160)
+* Additional process info is collected from procfs